-LRM increased the quantity of the loan portfolio reviewed during the year 2020 ensuring more reviews are carried out covering Branch Banking segment as well as Corporate Banking segment.
+LRM increased the percentage of loan portfolio reviewed during the year 2021 ensuring more reviews are carried out covering Branch Banking segment as well as Corporate Banking segment.

-The LRM function was enriched by analytical review to include studying the clients whose facilities were reviewed under LRM in depth to ascertain the facility utilisation levels, current account performance and trends in credit risk of such clients.
-Further it also analyses the LRM coverage including risk categories of the clients who were reviewed under LRM and composition of the LRM coverage.
-Continuous follow up sessions based on the findings carried out with the business units are reported to the credit committee and to the BIRMC to ensure that the remedial actions are taken to enhance the quality of the credit portfolio.
+The LRM function was enriched by analytical review to include studying the clients whose facilities were reviewed in depth to ascertain the facility utilisation levels, current account performance, and trends in credit risk of such clients.
+Further, the scope was enhanced by capturing BB and below grade branch facilities.
+Based on the findings carried out with the business units, LRM recommendations are reported to the Credit Committee and to the BIRMC to ensure that the remedial actions are taken to enhance the quality of the credit portfolio.

 Market risk is the possibility of losses arising from changes in the value of a financial instrument as a result of changes in market variables such as interest rates, exchange rates, equity prices, and commodity prices.